-Feedback from the first consultation highlighted the desire from the local community to see large, open green spaces where people can meet and community events held.
-This has been a focus of our design, responding to the community need and opening to site for all to enjoy.
+Feedback across all engagement has highlighted the desire from the local community to see large, open green spaces where people can meet and community events can be held.
+This has been a focus of our design, responding to the community need and opening up the site for all to enjoy.

-The removal of the fence around the existing site will open up the street, and the set back nature of the residential along Devonshire Road will increase the width of the pavement and allow more space for pedestrians.
+The removal of the fence around the existing site – particularly along Devonshire Road – will open up the street, and the setback nature of the residential component facing the Victorian terraced houses will allow the existing width of the pavement to be increased, creating more space for pedestrians and cyclists.

 Build-to-rent is a relatively new concept in the UK and particularly to Cambridge.
 Homes delivered using this approach are built to be rented rather than sold.
 They are managed by a single professional landlord, offering a high level of standards and security of tenure, including quality living spaces for families or individual occupiers, with access to internal and external shared communal facilities.

 They are homes to be lived in, rather than properties to purchase as investments, supporting our commitment to creating a community and complementing the existing character of the local area.